How to resolve conflicts

 GO

-6. Dev2 modifies the sales.orders table and deletes the sales.customers table.
-Then, commits these changes to the repository:
+6. Dev2 modifies the sales.orders and sales.customers tables and commits these changes to the repository:

 USE BikeStoresDev2